 The real estate market has been red-hot in the Idaho Falls area in the last few months.
 Many people have taken advantage of the increased time that they have on their hands during the national lockdown to follow through on long-held ambitions to move into a new home.

 With the market being so buoyant, real estate agents are currently seeing a crazy rush to exchange contracts before someone in the chain decides to pull out.
-That leads to an alarmingly high number of people who are choosing to forgo doing a home inspection on their new real estate purchase.
+That leads to an alarmingly high number of home-buyers who are choosing to forgo this vital step on their new real estate purchase.

-In this article, we will give you the definitive guide to home inspections and why not doing one is a seriously unwise thing to do when buying a house.
+In this article, we will give you the definitive guide to home inspections and reasons why not doing one is unwise after making an offer on a house.

 This will hopefully give you all the information that you need to make sure that you are getting exactly what you pay for and there are no unpleasant surprises awaiting you after you move in.